CaraGP/TrayTechTest/NOTES.md

 _Not in priority order_

-- Change reporters.
-I have a few issues with the current reporters; maybe I didn't set the right options correctly, but I know that the multiple-cucumber-html-reporter doesn't work properly with wdio6.
 - Clean up any dependances.
-Sort out what should be a dependancy and remain dev dependancies.
 - Add docker compose so that the project runs in a container and users won't have to worry about needing particular versions of anything on their local machines.
 - Get wdio expect to work.
 Couldn't seem to get it to behave correctly before; created my own assertion helper instead.
 - Update wdio config to implement other browsers so that the tests can run against them, rather than just run against chrome.
 Could add something like browserstack; if it works with wdio6.